OUR UNIQUE STILL

 We have a special relationship with one of the finest cooperages which supplies only the very best Madeira houses.
 Madeira is a sweet, complex wine of great rarity produced only on the island of the same name.
 It is capable of ageing for over 100 years.
 Slowly our spirit will leach the Madeira from the oak, increasingly gaining in subtlety and complexity.

 Occasionally we will use a different wood for different expressions of Penderyn, but even our delicate peated edition (made using Scottish peated casks) retains the character of the spirit.
 We also use Port wood barrels from Portugal and dry Oloroso Sherry casks from Spain to finish our whisky.

 Penderyn Distillery is located in the Brecon Beacons National Park and our water is drawn from our own pure source in the carboniferous limestone deep below the distillery.
-This is the only water used in the distilling and blending process and is a key ingredient in our malt whisky.
+This water is used in the distilling and blending process and is a key ingredient in our malt whisky.
 The distillery sits above a cavernous aquifer that contains rock formations laid down around 340 million years ago.

 This aquifer holds water that filters down through the overlying basal grit into the limestone.
 The whole formation is described as thick-bedded and of fine to course-grained material.
 It was originally deposited in a shallow marine environment.

 Ancient weathered surfaces exist in parts of the formation, covered with thin, primordial soil in places where the rock was briefly higher than sea level before being submerged again.